pinohu/DYNASTY/Ohu_Legacy_Codex_Master.md

 **Volumes VIII-X: Growth, Resources, Troubleshooting**
 - All volumes reference Volume I principles
-- All decisions align with Dynasty Manifesto
+- All decisions align with Legacy Manifesto
 - All systems support 365-year vision

 ### The Living Document